-Financial statements provide information from an organization’s accounting documents about their economic resources and responsibilities on a particular date, in addition to their fiscal actions over a period of time.
-These statements are usually prepared in accordance with Generally Accepted Accounting Principles (GAAP), that would be the standards issued by the American Institute of Certified Public Accountants (AICPA), but they could also be prepared on other comprehensive basis of accounting, such as cash basis or tax basis, depending on the needs of their users.
+Financial statements provide information from an organization’s accounting records about their economic assets and duties on a specific date, in addition to their financial actions over a time period.
+These statements are generally prepared according to Generally Accepted Accounting Principles (GAAP), which will be the standards issued by the American Institute of Certified Public Accountants (AICPA), but they might also be prepared on other comprehensive basis of accounting, for example money basis or tax basis, based on the needs of their consumers.

 An accountant may compile the information provided by the customer into a suitable financial presentation.
 This is the sole financial statement that a non-certified accountant may prepare.
 The accountant will examine the invoices and issue a document.
 If the organization has elected to omit any disclosures, then this has to be contained in the accountant’s report of these financial statements, as well as though the disclosures were included; they might have influenced the consumer’s decisions.